-b.
-The care, custody or guardianship of the Division shall be full and complete for all purposes and shall vest in the Division the custody and control of both the person and property of children in its custody or care.

-c.
-Care, custody or guardianship of the Division shall enable the Division to prosecute suits, claims and proceedings or actions on behalf of the children under its care, custody or guardianship when the children are in resource family homes; to demand and receive from all persons, including guardians previously appointed, any property of the children under its care, custody or guardianship when the children are in resource family homes; and to hold and administer the real and personal property of the children under its care, custody or guardianship when the children are in resource family homes; provided, however, that the Division may hold funds of the children under its care, custody or guardianship when the children are in resource family homes on deposit in banks, and to apply funds, other than earned income or the corpus of any trust, devise or intestate share, or the proceeds of an insurance contract or a personal injury award which a court specifically awards to a child to make the child whole as a result of an injury, of any child under its care, custody or guardianship when the child is in a resource family home.
+- b.
+The care, custody or guardianship of the Division shall be full and complete for all purposes and shall vest in the Division the custody and control of both the person and property of children in its custody or care. - c.
+Care, custody or guardianship of the Division shall enable the Division to prosecute suits, claims and proceedings or actions on behalf of the children under its care, custody or guardianship when the children are in resource family homes; to demand and receive from all persons, including guardians previously appointed, any property of the children under its care, custody or guardianship when the children are in resource family homes; and to hold and administer the real and personal property of the children under its care, custody or guardianship when the children are in resource family homes; provided, however, that the Division may hold funds of the children under its care, custody or guardianship when the children are in resource family homes on deposit in banks, and to apply funds, other than earned income or the corpus of any trust, devise or intestate share, or the proceeds of an insurance contract or a personal injury award which a court specifically awards to a child to make the child whole as a result of an injury, of any child under its care, custody or guardianship when the child is in a resource family home against expenditures for the maintenance of such child under its care, custody or guardianship when the child is in a resource family home.